berfingit/wikihow-connective-insertions/README.md

 ### 1. WikiHow Connective Insertions

-This part includes revisions in which a **discourse connective** (e.g., *"However"*, *"As a result"*) has been inserted at the beginning of a sentence.
-These insertions often make implicit relationships in the text more explicit and serve as clarifications or improvements for coherence.
+This part includes revisions in which a **discourse connective** (e.g., "However", "As a result") has been inserted at the beginning of a sentence, without any other changes between the original and revised versions.
+These insertions help make previously implicit discourse relations explicit, serving as clarifications or coherence improvements.

 ### 2. Crowdsourced Annotations